top of page

 Battery Care

-Leisure batteries require them to be trickle charged most of the time.
-Your built-in mains charger in your caravan or motorhome is designed to trickle charge at the optimum rate to keep your battery topped up.
+Leisure batteries require them to be trickle-charged most of the time.
+Your built-in mains charger in your caravan or motorhome is designed to trickle charge at the optimal rate, keeping your battery topped up.

-If you are storing your motorhome or caravan a good solar panel installed will keep your batteries topped up and not go flat.
+If you are storing your motorhome or caravan, a good solar panel installed will keep your batteries topped up and prevent them from going flat.

-If you don't have a solar panel fitted and your leaving the caravan or motorhome ins storage for any extended period or over the winter then I suggest your remove the leisure battery altogether.
-Buy a specific leisure battery, keep it in your garage connect it and maintenance charge it.
+If you don't have a solar panel fitted and your leaving the caravan or motorhome in storage for any extended period or over the winter, then I suggest you remove the leisure battery altogether.
+Purchase a specific leisure battery charger, store it in your garage, connect it, and maintain it.
 These leisure chargers trickle charge and keep your battery at its optimum level without overcharging.

 CABLING

 The correct cabling for battery charging is essential.
-Not only to provide charging and electrical power efficiently, but also to prevent overheating.
-Battery Charging cable should have minimum 12 volt 16mm² 4AWG cable with a 60amp external fuse protection.
+Not only to provide efficient charging and electrical power, but also to prevent overheating.
+The Battery Charging cable should have a minimum 12-volt 16mm² 4AWG cable with a 60-amp external fuse protection.

-Minium cable size for 12volt applainces at diffrent lengths
+Minimum cable size for 12-volt appliances at different lengths

 0.5 meters = 6mm²